 How to think about innovation in your firm:

-When we started Jetpack, David talked with multiple firm partners to understand the problems that existed.
+When Jetpack Workflow started building workflow software, David talked with multiple firm partners to understand the problems that existed.

 Trent recommends this approach.